-16 CCR section 1379.27(b) requires the Board to randomly audit courses or programs submitted for credit in addition to any course or program for which a compliant is received.
-If an audit is made, course providers will be asked to submit documentation to the Board concerning each of the items described in section 1379.27(a) of Title 16 of the CCR.
+16 CCR section 1379.27(b) requires the Board to randomly audit courses or programs submitted for credit in addition to any course or program for which a complaint is received.
+If an audit is made, course providers will be asked to submit documentation to the Board concerning each of the items described in 16 CCR section 1379.27(a).